armin-fx/BandedScad/doc/extend.md

-﻿
-Control the level of detail of a mesh
+﻿Control the level of detail of a mesh
 =====================================

 ### defined in file